microsoft/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Containers and DevOps - Developer edition.md

     ![Browser view of the web site.](media/Ex1-Task6.18.png)

 20. We stopped and removed our previous mongodb container; all the data contained in it has been removed.
 Docker compose has created a new, empty mongodb instance that must be reinitialized.
-If we care to persist our data between container instances, the docker has several mechanisms to do so.
-First we will update our compose file to persist mongodb data to a directory on the build agent.
+If we care to persist our data between container instances,  Docker has several mechanisms to do so.
+First, we will update our compose file to persist mongodb data to a directory on the build agent.

     ```bash
     mkdir data